NebulousLabs/Sia/doc/API.md

 Unless otherwise specified, all parameters should be specified in their smallest possible unit.
 For example, size should always be specified in bytes and SiaCoins should be specified in hastings.
-JSON values returned by the API will also use the smallest possible unit, unelss otherwise specified.
+JSON values returned by the API will also use the smallest possible unit, unless otherwise specified.

 If a numbers is returned as a string in JSON, it should be treated as an arbitrary-precision number (bignum), and it should be parsed with your